ghorbani-alireza/ghorbani-alireza.github.io/teaching.md

 ---

 ## Teachings
--

-## MOOCS

-Machine Learning with R - Learnix.ir
+Machine Learning with R - Learnix.ir:
 - Introduction to R programming language (in Persian - [link](https://learnix.ir/courses/course-v1:Learnix+lrnx-courses-254+V1/about)).
 - Introduction to statistics with R (in Persian).
 - R for Machine Learning (in Persian).